 2006: Cattle Grids of Dartmoor, Pataphonic (SM06-05CD).

-Operating at the intersections of sonic arts, sound design, soundscape studies, acoustics, urban design and placemaking, Drever’s practice represents an ongoing inquiry into the affect, perception, design and practice of everyday environmental sound and human utterance.
-Projects are often derived from extensive fieldwork, such as the exploration of the crowded soundscape of Hong Kong in 'Ochlophonics Hong Kong' (2001-2010).
-His current project exposes the noise effects of ultra-fast hand dryers on users with sensitive hearing and special auditory needs, such as children, hyperacusis sufferers and the partially sighted.
+Operating at the intersection of sonic arts, sound design, soundscape studies, experimental music and acoustics, Drever’s research represents an ongoing inquiry into the affect, perception, design and practice of everyday environmental sound and human utterance.
+Projects are often derived from extensive fieldwork, such as the exploration of the crowding and the crowded soundscape of Hong Kong in 'Ochlophonics Hong Kong' (2001-2010) and 'Sounding Dartmoor', a participative soundscape study of Dartmoor National Park (2000-2) for the Digital Crowd (University of Plymouth) in collaboration with Aune Head Arts.
+His current project is concerned with the noise effects of ultra-fast hand dryers on users with sensitive hearing and special auditory needs, such as children and hyperacusis sufferers.

-Collaborators include: Rachel Gomme, Alice Oswald, Alaric Sumner, Tony Thatcher, Tony Whitehead (RSPB), Louise K. Wilson, Suiji Okada and comedian Mark Kelly.
-He is a member of Blind Ditch and has worked on many projects with poet, Lawrence Upton.
+In addition to Drever’s independent practice, collaboration and cross-art form dialogue have been crucial.
+Collaborators have included performance artist Rachel Gomme, poets Alice Oswald and Alaric Sumner, choreographer Tony Thatcher, ornithologist Tony Whitehead, visual artist Louise K. Wilson, painter Suiji Okada and comedian Mark Kelly.
+He regularly collaborates and performs with pioneering sound poet Lawrence Upton.
+Drever is a member of art collective Blind Ditch and the Morpheme Theatre Company.
 Commissions range from the Groupe de Recherches Musicales, Paris (1999), Arts Council England (2002, 2007, 2013), WDR Studio Akustische Kunst (2011) to the RSPB (2002).
 His work has twice been awarded a prize in the annual Musica Nova competition, Prague (1997 & 1998).

 Goldsmiths, University of London, New Cross, London, SE14 6NW, UK